-Acquia Cloud is built on Amazon Web Services (AWS) infrastructure, which is physically remote from Acquia offices.
+Acquia Cloud is built on Amazon Web Services (AWS) infrastructure, which is physically remote from the Acquia offices.
 The AWS environment consists of major regions and Availability Zones.
-Acquia Cloud customers may choose the geographic region for their site's location.
-Acquia Cloud currently supports the US (East, West), EU (Ireland), Australia, and Asia (Singapore) regions.
+Acquia Cloud customers may choose the geographic region for their website's location.
+Acquia Cloud currently supports the US (East, West), EU (Frankfurt, Ireland), Asia Pacific (Tokyo, Singapore, and Sydney), and South America (São Paulo) regions.

 - Reverse proxy caching and load balancing servers (nginx and Varnish)